-Intensified by climate change, this El Niño is exceeding previous records and it is on track to unleashing severe and destructive extreme weather in the coming months.
+Intensified by climate change, the 2014-16 El Niño exceeded previous records, unleashing severe and destructive extreme weather in many parts of the world.

 National State of Emergency Local/Regional State of Emergency Emergency Response from U.N.